jwyuen/jwy-gh0stzk-dotfiles/README.md

 ## 🚀 Features
 <img src="https://user-images.githubusercontent.com/67278339/221605474-21d65156-0cf7-485c-bd1a-40792c37817e.png" alt="Linux Fetch" align="right" width="450">

-**Experience the Magic of Customization with gh0stzk's bspwm dotfiles**
+**Experience the Magic of a Fully Reproducible OS**

-<sup>Welcome to the world of limitless customization! gh0stzk's dotfiles for bspwm offer a unique and exciting experience with 12 different themes, each featuring captivating color schemes, styles and personality.
-Immerse yourself in a visual journey that will transform your workspace in an impressive way.</sup>
+<sup>Are you tired of brittle bash scripts for setting up your OS just the way you want, or even worse doing it manually?
+With NixOS the whole OS can be declaratively configured and is fully reproducible from your config.
+Reinstalling or setting up your OS on other machines is literally one click.</sup>

 **Change themes on the fly**

-<sup>With our custom menu based on rofi launcher, switching between the 12 themes is as easy as a click.
+<sup>Switching between the 12 themes is as easy as a click.
 Enjoy the versatility of styles and color combinations instantly.</sup>

 **Consistency Across the Environment**

-<sup>Each theme not only changes the appearance of bspwm but also instantly transforms the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.
-Visual harmony is guaranteed in every corner of your system.</sup>
+<sup>Each theme not only changes the appearance of bspwm but also instantly transforms the color scheme in alacritty terminal, eww widgets, polybar bars, notifications, and more.</sup>

 **Unique Eww Widgets**

 <sup>Discover 4 unique eww widgets, including a calendar, power menu, music player, and user card.
 These widgets are not only functional but also instantly adapt to the color scheme of the selected theme.</sup>

-**Complete Customization**

-<sup>Explore an elegant right-click menu made with Jgmenu, which also syncs with themes for flawless visual consistency.
-Additionally, 10 polybar bars and 2 eww widgets offer a fully customizable user experience.</sup>

 **Variety of Wallpapers**

 <sup>Each login surprises you with a randomly selected wallpaper specifically tailored to the theme in use.
 But if surprises aren't your thing, our wallpaper menu lets you choose from over 5 exclusive wallpapers for each theme.</sup>

-**Visual Composition with Picom**
+**Animations with Picom**

-<sup>Experience effortless beauty with picom as the compositor, providing a pleasing aesthetic without sacrificing performance.
+<sup>Experience effortless beauty with picom as the compositor, providing a pleasing aesthetics and animations without sacrificing performance.
 Enjoy a hassle-free working experience with delightful visual effects, balance between performance and beauty..
 And you can adjust the transparency of your open windows with a simple key combination.
 Control the appearance of your desktop to perfectly suit your mood and style.</sup>

 **Additional Features:**